 The EU's export control policies are one of its key instruments to contribute to diminishing arms sales to conflict areas.
-In 1998 the EU adopted a Code of Conduct to guide decisions taken by Member State on arms exports.
-In doing so, the European Union became the first entity to accept a regional Code of Conduct.
-This code gradually led to the adoption in 2008 of the Council Common Position on common rules governing control of exports of military technology and equipment, which replaced the Code and currently still is the leading document in this policy area.
-This Common Position provides eight criteria for Member States to assess the export licence applications made to them for items on the so-called EU Common Military List.
-The 2015 User's Guide assists Member States in how to apply the export criteria in the Common Position.
-Despite the quite detailed nature of these documents, Member States' freedom to decide on which goods would be subject to an export licence was not completely removed as the Common Position states that "The EU Common Military List shall act as a reference point for Member States' national military technology and equipment lists, but shall

-&lt;sup>50 See for instance C. Hillion and R.A.
-Wessel, 'Competence Distribution in EU External Relations after ECOWAS: Clarification or Continued Fuzziness?', Common Market Law Review, 2009, pp. 551-586.
+In 1998 the EU adopted a Code of Conduct to guide decisions taken by Member State on arms exports.57 In doing so, the European Union became the first entity to accept a regional Code of Conduct.
+This code gradually led to the adoption in 2008 of the Council Common Position on common rules governing control of exports of military technology and equipment, which replaced the Code and currently still is the leading document in this policy area.58 Also with a view to the implementation of the Arms Trade Treaty (see further below) and the Council's new strategy against illicit firearms, small arms, light weapons, and their ammunition of 2018 (mentioned above), in 2019 the Council amended the Common Position on a number of procedural points.59 The Common Position provides eight criteria for Member States to assess the export licence applications made to them for items on http://register.consilium.europa.eu/doc/srv?l=EN&f=ST%205319%202006%20INIT> accessed 14 June 2020).
+54 See for instance C Hillion and RA Wessel, 'Competence Distribution in EU External Relations after ECOWAS: Clarification or Continued Fuzziness?'
+[2009] Common Market Law Review 551.